 When too much demand or responsibility is required, life is drudgery.
 We have no sense of ease and no opportunity to rejuvenate and re-group.
 The is true for adults and children.

 I know that sounds redundant, but let me explain.
 If we want our kids to be well prepared for the school year this fall, we prepare them.
 If we want our children to be well prepared to take responsibility in life, we give them responsibility.

 Honestly, there is no secret psychological formula.
 Our children will benefit from working the ‘muscle’ of responsibility and effort this summer.

 The balance is simple: Require some work, some effort each day.
 Not a lot.
 Just enough to keep the academic muscle strong.
 And don’t hesitate to require daily chores to help out around the house before the friends come over or the fun begins.
 It’s easy to start small, and yet the benefits are large.

-You will be thankful as the years’ progress because your child learns lessons from life, that your words will fail to teach.
+You will be thankful as the year’s progress because your child learns lessons from life, that your words will fail to teach.
 Offer them these lessons, while still enjoying an awesome summer.
-Remember to follow me of Facebook and Twitter for great tips this summer.
+Remember to follow me on Facebook and Twitter for great tips this summer.